apache/hadoop/hadoop-tools/hadoop-azure-datalake/src/site/markdown/index.md

 * Tested for scale.

 ## <a name="Limitations" />Limitations
-Partial or no support for the following operations in [Webhdfs Specification 2.7.0](https://hadoop.apache.org/docs/r2.7.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html):
+Partial or no support for the following operations :

 * Operation on Symbolic Link
 * Proxy Users
 * File Truncate
 * File Checksum
 * File replication factor
-* Home Directory Partial supported based on OAuth2 token information and not the active user on Hadoop cluster.
+* Home directory the active user on Hadoop cluster.
 * Extended Attributes(XAttrs) Operations
 * Snapshot Operations
 * Delegation Token Operations